Lygaen/mineserver/README.md

 The project is a rewrite of Minecraft server in C++.
 For installing the project, follow [these instructions](https://lygaen.github.io/mineserver/md_docs_2__1__INSTALLATION.html).
-The documentation is hosted on github pages [here](https://lygaen.github.io/mineserver/).
+The documentation is hosted on GitHub pages [here](https://lygaen.github.io/mineserver/).

 ## Summary
 - [Summary](#summary)